7 Hidden Gems In Boston

 Great Molasses Flood

-I’ve had such a good time sharing this hidden gems series with you- I think I may continue to pop up some secret spots from time to time!
+I’ve had such a good time sharing these hidden gems in Boston with you- I think I may continue to pop up some secret spots from time to time!
 Student travelers and groups of all kinds will love finding treasures tucked away where they are least expected.
 Of course, the stranger the better.
 Happy hunting!